 Singapore has a severe problem with suffering street cats.
-An estimated 50’000 either feral (grown up on the streets) or abandoned cats are currently living on the streets.
+An estimated 50,000 feral (born wild) or strays (abandoned cats) are currently living on the streets.

-Another problem are the countless backyard breeders who are making money with so-called pedigree cats they breed without license, professional knowledge and without caring for the welfare of the cats.
-They then sell them for example on Facebook under “kittens with adoption fees” or “in exchange for cat food” because actual selling without permission is prohibited.
-The biggest impact can be achieved by not supporting such cruel business and educating other people about it.
+The problem is compounded by many “backyard” breeders selling cats without licenses, professional knowledge or caring for the welfare of the cats.
+The trade of these cats is often masked by adverts for “kittens with adoption fees” or “in exchange for cat food” because actual selling without a license is prohibited.
+The most impactful way to stop these sellers is to stop supporting such cruel businesses and educate other people about them.

 Further, if people fail to sterilize their cats and let them roam freely, they can multipy quickly, contributing to the growing unwanted cat population.
 Once the kittens are too old or not cute, they may simply discard them on the street.